Auxiliary Factor Method to Remove ISI of Nyquist Filters: Performance Evaluation

-It is interesting to note that the BER performances of the two AF-based methods are the same at the zero timing jitter i.e., $\Delta t/T_s=0$ (see Fig. \ref{fig_4}).
-Thus, more simulations including 16-Quadrature Amplitude Modulation (16-QAM) are carried out to investigate the BER with respect to different values of the roll-off factor as shown in Fig. \ref{fig_5}, where BER curves of the AF-based methods are found all same, regardless of the different roll-off factors, while the results of the two conventional Nyquist filters are getting worse with the decrease of the roll-off factors.
-Actually, the BER performance of the AF-based method is exactly the same as that of the transmission without the FIR filters, because of the excellent feature of the zero-ISI.
+More BER simulations are carried out for testing the performances of 16-Quadrature Amplitude Modulation (QAM) at $\Delta t/T_s = 0$.
+The results are plotted in Figs. \ref{fig_5} and \ref{fig_6}, where the improvements of the AF method can be clearly found again.
+Actually, the BER performances of the AF-based methods are exactly the same as the ideal results (without any filters) because of the zero-ISI performance.

+Secondly, the average energy of the signal samples at the transmitter in \eqref{2-1} is used to calculate the SNR.
+The simulations are performed in parallel to the above procedures.
+The BER results are plotted with the mark of $(\cdot)^{\text{TX}}$ in Figs. \ref{fig_4}-\ref{fig_6}, where some BER degradations are found.
+The quantitative comparison of the SNRs can be made by

+where $E_b^{\text{TX}}$ and $E_b^{\text{RX}}$ are the bit energy accounted at the signal samples of the transmitter and receiver, respectively, and $\mathbf{s}'$ and $\mathbf{s}$ are the transmit and receive signals' samples in \eqref{2-1}.
+The results of \eqref{4-2} are listed in Tab. \ref{tab_1} for BPSK and 16-QAM as well.

 Finally, the problem of peak-to-average power ratio (PAPR) is investigated by using $M = 24$ and $\Delta t/T_s = 0$.
-The results of SRRC, AF-SRRC, BTRC, and AF-BTRC are listed in Tab. \ref{tab_1}, which show the non-significant impact of the AF method on the PAPR performance since the largest difference is found smaller than 6\%.
+The results of SRRC, AF-SRRC, BTRC, and AF-BTRC are listed in Tab. \ref{tab_1}, which show the non-significant impact of the AF method on the PAPR performance since the largest difference is found smaller than 6\% for BPSK.
+Even for 16-QAM, the largest difference is found smaller than 14\%.

-Before ending this paper, two drawbacks of the AF method are analysed for the delay and additional complexity problem in the following two paragraphs.
+Before ending this paper, it is noted that the communication bandwidth of the transmission does not change at all, since the AFs are actually a part of the input signals to the filters.
+While, two drawbacks of the AF method are analysed for the delay and additional complexity problems in the following two paragraphs.

 The delay can be attributed to the requirement of taking all transmit signals for the calculation of the AFs.
 Hence, the delay time is, at least, equal to the transmission time of the whole signal block.